zvector/fate/README.md

 ### Comparison to Deferral().pipe()

 `Pipeline` and `pipe()` are conceptually similar, in that both arrange a succession of deferrals using continuation-style passing to relay a set of arguments from one deferral to the next.
-With `pipe()`, this can be arranged, `Pipeline` consumes stack space more efficiently.
+With `pipe()`, this can be arranged on the fly given any promise or deferral; however, `Pipeline` consumes stack space more efficiently when processing synchronous functions.

 ## Methods